-There are also many hotels and resorts in the province, so you’ll be spoilt for choice when it comes to where to stay in Bohol, regardless if you want to stay in Bohol beachfront resorts or budget-friendly Bohol resorts.
+There are also many hotels and resorts in the province, so you’ll be spoilt for choice when it comes to where to stay in Bohol, regardless if you want to stay in Bohol beachfront resorts or cheap resorts in Bohol.

-To make the most out of your trip, we’ve created this 4-day, 3-night Bohol itinerary that will bring you to well-loved Bohol attractions, as well as new tourist spots in Bohol.
+To make the most out of your trip, we’ve created this 4-day, 3-night Bohol itinerary that will bring you to well-loved Bohol attractions near the best Bohol resorts, as well as new tourist spots in Bohol

 When is the best time to go to Bohol?